EL MAMBI EN LA MANIGUA

 Weyler (right) was born in Spain to a German military doctor and a Spanish woman.
 Some historians claim that Weyler’s reconcentration policy in Cuba provided the plan for Adolph Hitler’s concentration camps in Europe.

 Weyler’s reconcentration plan failed to hinder the Mambises in their excellent guerilla tactics.
-The Mambises were a colorful group of insurgents, comprised of Afro-Cuban, Indigenous Cubans, Cubans of Spanish Heritage and Asian-Cubans.
-They were led by Domincan-born General Máximo Gomez who had left the Spanish army to join the cause of the insurgents’.
+The Mambises were a colorful group of insurgents, comprised of mostly Afro-Cuban, along with Indigenous Cubans, Cubans of Spanish Heritage and Asian-Cubans.
+They were led by Dominican-born General Máximo Gomez, who had left the Spanish army to join the cause of the insurgents’.
 Second in command, under Gomez, was Antonio Maceo Grajales (b1848-d1896, pictured to the right) who founded the Cubano Libre (insurgent newspaper) for which my grandfather was a war correspondent.

 Antonio Maceo is considered to have been one of the most outstanding leaders in guerilla warfare in all of Latin American History.
-Maceo’s most notorious campaign was his invasion of western Cuba.
+Maceo’s most notable campaign was his invasion of western Cuba.

 Traveling on horseback with a band of Mambises who were mostly Afro-Cubans, Maceo (left) and his troops covered over 1,000 miles in 92 days, during which time they successfully fought off over 27 separate attacks by the Spaniards.
 On December 7, 1896, during an attempt to rejoin Gomez, Maceo was shot and killed.
 It took 27 bullets to kill General Maceo.
 Maceo was quoted in saying, “My duties to country and to my own political convictions are above all human effort; with these I shall reach the pedestal of freedom or I shall perish fighting for my country’s redemption.”
 His image appears in the Cuban five peso bills.
 I also noticed Maceo’s face on several patriotic billboards in Santiago de Cuba, during my homecoming in 2002.

 My favorite picture of Mambises is the one below, of the Mambises barbecuing in the jungle.
-I like this photograph in particular, because it shows the wonderful ethnic mix of the Mambises, who fought together, side by side, for the liberation of Cuba.
-It is evident from the facial features that many of these Mambises pictured are indigenous Cubans, as was my great-grandmother, Clemencia
+I like this photograph in particular, because it shows the ethnic mix of the Mambises, who fought together, side by side, for the liberation of Cuba.
+It is evident from the facial features that many of these Mambises pictured are indigenous Cubans, as was my great-grandmother, Clemencia, in part.

 My grandfather, being of mixed afro-indigenous heritage himself, represented the rainbow of ethnic groups of which the Mambises were comprised.